 Cost approach - determine what it would cost to purchase a vacant parcel and build a structure(s) with similar utility as that of the subject property.

-All counties within the State of Nevada are required to use the third method or cost approach to value real properties for taxation purposes.
+All counties within the State of Nevada are required to use the third method or cost approach to value real property for taxation purposes.
 Nevada Revised Statute (N.R.S.)
 361.227 requires the Assessor to establish the "taxable value" by determining the "full cash value" of the land and adding to that the estimated replacement cost of improvements (buildings, etc.) less appropriate depreciation.
 The replacement cost of the improvements are determined by using Marshall & Swift Valuation Service as required by Nevada Administrative Code.
 The appropriate depreciation, for real property, is one and one-half (1.5) percent of replacement cost for each year of age of the structure(s).

 The Assessor is also required by statute (N.R.S.
 361.260) to determine the taxable value for all real property subject to taxation each year.
 For additional information on personal property please read our Business Personal Property, Mobile Home and Aircraft pages.
 The statute requires the Assessor to reappraise each real property at least once every five years.
 Currently, the Washoe County Assessor's Office is reappraising each property annually.